dillipkumarsahu/JSanimation/README.md

 # JSanimation
-This repo contains some basic animation which are made using javascript
+This repo contains some basic animation which are made using HTML & JavaScript